ManuRS/SSH-Alert/README.md

 ```

 Using GMail:
-- Since May 30, 2022, Google no longer supports the use of an account and password directly to login in 3rd party apps.
+- May 30, 2022: Google no longer supports the use of an account and password directly to login in 3rd party apps.
 - At least for now, is possible to create a specific password for 3rd party apps (different from your main password).
 - For that, you need to enable 2FA in your Google Account and then create this app password.
 - Finally, use this password in the variable "pas" on "aux.py" as usual.